-I've been a backpacker for 33 years now.
-I have travelled hardcore through more than 120 countries and have stayed in so many hostels that I have lost count.
-Backpacker Hostels are a great way to save money and meet other travellers, but while many hostels are great, some can be a nightmare, it depends on the set-up and the guests there at the same time as you.
+I’ve been a backpacker for 33 years now.
+I have travelled hardcore through 120+ countries and have stayed in so many hostels that I have lost count.
+Backpacker Hostels are a great way to save money and meet other travellers, but while many hostels are great, some can be a nightmare; it depends on the set-up and the guests there at the same time as you.

 1. Find The Cheapest Deal: